Adult right whale off Half

 nm west of ____/Brooks Peninsula, Vancouver Island during a

 transit to Anchorage.
-Richarg Goings made the sighting and has a
+Richard Goings made the sighting and has a

 29 second video which has been posted to Facebook. (awaiting more